-"THE ASSESSMENT OF TERRITORIAL IMPACTS"
+ASSESSMENT ON TERRITORIAL IMPACTS

-Rapporteur: Michael Schneider (DE/EPP)
+Submitted by Michael Schneider (DE/EPP)

-Michael Schneider is the rapporteur for the CoR own initiative opinion on Assessment of territorial impacts.
+Michael Schneider is the rapporteur for the CoR own initiative opinion on Assessment on territorial impacts.
 This opinion will discuss the European Commission's Staff Working Document on Assessing territorial impacts: operational guidance on how to assess regional and local impacts within the Commission Impact Assessment system, SWD (2013) 3 final.
 This questionnaire identifies important issues for the Committee of the Regions and is designed to assist in the drafting of the own initiative opinion on the assessment of territorial impacts.